 M.A.
 Internships (2 credit hours)

 M.A. internships assist students in understanding how God is molding them spiritually, personally and professionally through their seminary studies, work of ministry, and area of specialization.
 The primary consideration in the selection of an internship is the student’s area of specialization (worship, missions, education, pastoral care, etc.).
 Ordinarily, students will have completed 18 semester hours of course work before beginning an internship.
+If necessary, students may start their internship in the spring of their first year.

 1. Specialized Ministry Internships provide students with a ministry experience that immerses them in a ministry context which provides the student with a significant leadership opportunity in the area of their ministry specialization.
 This internship requirement may be met via a part-time internship during the academic year or a 5 week full-time internship during the summer.
 (200 hours, 2 credits)